Without a clear strategy, hotel digital marketing is doomed to generate poor outcomes and spending more money.

 And there are many more examples of USP usage on a daily basis.

-Adapting the content to different stages of the sales funnel
+Step 5: Creating the content for each stage of the sales funnel

 Will you show the same ad to those who have not even heard of the hotel and to those who are just one step away from booking?